Before I had children my husband and I used to debate, are kids less safe today than when we were growing up?

 Most missing children are runaways, and actual abductions are extremely rare.

 Children are also less likely to be struck by cars while out playing

 As the Washington Post points out these numbers have gone down while the actual population has increased.

 Statistically speaking children are much safer today than when we were growing up

-If children are safer now than ever why we tend to believe children are less safe?
+If children are safer now than ever, why do we tend to believe children are less safe?

-Add to this the rise of cable television and the internet, and we now hear everything that happens in real time as it is happening.
+Add to this the rise of cable television and the internet for personal use, and we now hear everything that happens in real time as it is happening.

 I try to keep in mind my children are not less safe.
 It only feels this way sometimes.

 There is a new danger though, one we did not have growing up